Walking Helps Prevent Heart Failure in Women

 How Walking Strengthens Your Heart

-When you walk, your working muscles, like your legs, need more blood.
+When you walk, you're working muscles, like your legs, need more blood.
 It’s the heart’s job to pump more blood and send it to these muscles.
 This demand on the heart causes it to temporarily increase your heart rate and blood pressure, ultimately strengthening it.
 Over time, the heart will become stronger and more efficient, pumping out more blood with each heartbeat, without having to increase the heart rate as high.

 “Walking is an effective cardiovascular activity for people of different health and fitness backgrounds.
 It’s preferred by many people as they age because it’s easy on your joints.
 Many people like to make walking a social activity, inviting friends or neighbors to walk with them,” Kaminetsky says.